appcelerator/amplify-tooling/packages/axway-cli/README.md

 hour.
 If there are any available updates, a message is displayed every 30 minutes.
 The update checks can be disabled by running: `axway config set update.check false`.

+## Telemetry

+The Axway CLI has a telemetry system that collects anonymous data which is used to improve Axway products.
+We use this data to determine product roadmaps, feature deprecations, and crash reporting.

+Data collected includes your operating system, CPU architecture, Node.js version, Axway CLI version, installed CLI extensions, command invoked, and randomly generated machine and session ids.

+Sensitive information including your username, email address, directories, and environment variables are stripped from telemetry payloads.

+You can disable telemetry by running: `axway telemetry --disable`.

 ## Extensions

 Axway CLI is a unified CLI and provides a main entry point for invoking other local CLI programs.